Transfer Pricing Regulation in Costa Rica

-- Identification and analysis of prices of comparable transactions.
+- Identification and analysis of comparable transactions prices.

-Documentation and Informative Declaration of Transfer Pricing in Costa Rica
+Documentation and Transfer Pricing Informative Affidavit in Costa Rica

-The transfer pricing legislation in Costa Rica provides in the Regulation of LISR, articles 72 and 73, an informative affidavit of transfer pricing and supporting documentation, respectively.
+The Transfer Pricing Legislation in Costa Rica provides in the ITL Regulation, articles 72 and 73, a Transfer Pricing Informative Affidavit and a supporting documentation, respectively.

-Article 72 of the aforementioned Regulations states that those taxpayers who comply with any of the following situations will be obliged to file an information return with the Directorate General of Taxation:
+Article 72 of the aforementioned Regulations states that taxpayers who comply with any of the following situations will be required to file an Informative Affidavit with the General Directorate of Taxation:

-- Those who carry out transactions with related parties and are in the category of large national taxpayers or large territorial companies, as well as those persons or entities in a free zone.
+- Those who carry out related operations and are in the category of large national taxpayers or large territorial companies, as well as those persons or entities in free trade zones.

-- Those who carry out operations with related companies and that separately or jointly exceed the amount equivalent to 1,000 base salaries in the corresponding year.
+- Those who carry out operations with related companies and whether separately or jointly exceed the amount equivalent to 1,000 base salaries in the corresponding year.

-In turn, in January 2018, Resolution No. DGT-R-001-2018 established the obligation to submit the Country by Country Report for those entities or multinational groups that have global and accumulated gross revenues equal to or greater than 750 million euros or its equivalent and that are in any of the following situations:
+In January 2018, Resolution No. DGT-R-001-2018 established the requirement to file the Country by Country Report for those or multinational entities or groups that have global and accumulated gross revenues equal to or exceeding the 750 million euros or its equivalent and that are in any of the following situations:

-- Is a top level dominant entity of a multinational group, which is a tax resident of Costa Rica.
+- Being a top-level dominant entity of a multinational group, which is a tax resident of Costa Rica.

-- In case a substitute parent entity is authorized to file the report.
+- If a substitute dominant entity is authorized to file the report.

-According to Article 5 of the Resolution mentioned above, such report must be submitted until December 31st of the year following the year in which the transactions with related parties were carried out.
+According to Article 5 of the aforementioned Resolution, such report must be filed up to December 31st of the year following the related transactions.

-Likewise, Resolution DGT-R-49-2019 issued measures on the information to be documented, whereby the taxpayer must have an informative report from the local company (Local Report) and a corporate information report (Master Report), this in line with BEPS Action 13 on transfer pricing documentation.
+Likewise, through Resolution DGT-R-49-2019, measures were issued on the information to be documented, which the taxpayer must have an informative report of the local company (Local File) and a corporate information report (Master File), this in line with BEPS Action 13 on Supporting Documentation in this matter.

-Such information is annual and, as mentioned, must be available to the DGT.
+This information is annual and, as mentioned above, must be available to the DGT.

-According to Article 83 of the Costa Rican Tax Standards and Procedures Code, the total or partial failure to provide information within the term set forth by law or regulation leads to a penalty equivalent to (2%) of the gross income of the offending party, in the profit tax period, prior to that in which the violation occurred, with a minimum of three base salaries and a maximum of one hundred base salaries.
+According to Article 83 of the Costa Rican Code of Tax Rules and Procedures, the non-compliance either total or partial to provide information within the term established by the Law or Regulation entails to a penalty equivalent to (2%) of the gross revenues of the offending party in the profit tax period prior to that which the infraction occurred, with a minimum of three base salaries and a maximum of one hundred base salaries.